CesiumGS/3d-tiles/Styling/README.md

 Comments are not supported.

-## Batch Table Hierarchy
+## Batch table hierarchy

-The styling language provides the following built-in functions intended for use with the [Batch Table Hierarchy](../TileFormats/BatchTable/README.md#batch-table-hierarchy):
+The styling language provides the following built-in functions intended for use with the [batch table hierarchy](../TileFormats/BatchTable/README.md#batch-table-hierarchy):

 * [`getExactClassName`](#getexactclassname)
 * [`isExactClass`](#isexactclass)